shardus/website-docs.shardus.com/pages/docs/api/README.md

 This section provides the documentation for all the available methods and configuration options within Shardus.

-[Configuration](./configuration/README) Will tell you all about the available configuration options for your application.
+[Configuration](./configuration/README) will tell you all about the available configuration options for your application.

-[Interface](./interface/README) Will tell you all about the available methods shardus exposes to your application.
+[Interface](./interface/README) will tell you all about the available methods shardus exposes to your application.